shaynuhcon/shaynuhcon.github.io/HW1/README.md

 ## The Website

 I used Visual Studio Code as my HTML/Markdown/CSS editor.
 Once I figured out what I wanted to make the page about, it was mostly about just getting the components on there.
 I went with food recipes because that's the first thing that came to my mind when I thought of ```ol``` and ```ul``` lists.
-Didn't think I needed to get too fancy
+Didn't think I needed to get too fancy but I did still want the website to have some actual content.

 Here's a screenshot of the home page (index.html) of my website which shows the navbar: